nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 representing the appropriate `Person`.
 This `Person` is passed back to the `Ui`, which will display the notes of this `Person` in the `NotesWindow`.

+### Listing, Finding and filtering clients

+Upon executing a `ListCommand`, `FindCommand` or `FilterCommand`, a sequence of action is performed by the corresponding commands.
+All 3 commands work similarly: while `ListCommand` does not require any additional user inputs, additional users inputs for `FindCommand` and `FilterCommand` are required and will be parsed to create Predicate objects.
+As for the `ListCommand`, the Predicate object will simply return true.
+These predicates will then be used to determine which `Person` in the `UniquePersonList` found in the `AddressBook` will be added to the `FilteredList`, which will then be iteratively displayed to the user.

 ### Scheduling meetings and Meeting List Display

 ![ScheduleSequenceDiagramLogic](images/ScheduleSequenceDiagramLogic.png)